-All graph windows can hold OLE objects, which can be inserted from the Clipboard as usual or created anew using the Edit | Insert New Object command.
+All graph windows can hold OLE objects, which can be inserted from the Clipboard as usual or created anew using the Object > Insert New Object command.
 Objects inserted in a graph window can be moved and sized as required.
 In-place editing is available by double-clicking on the item.
-The size of the object can be reset using the Edit | Reset Original Size command.
+The size of the object can be reset using the Object > Reset Original Size command70 from the Home tab.